pranitsh/keyflare/README.md

 - Improved hotkeys: Initating KeyFlare with Left Alt+A+Z combination will click the screen once at the end while the right Alt+A+Z combination will click the screen twice.
   - Inputs arguments let you define the number of clicks when run from terminal
 - Customizable user experience: A preferences window allows users to change the background color, exit the application, or exit just the current process (or by pressing Return).
-- Enhanced image segmentation algorithm that optimizes usability and installation speed.
+- Enhanced image segmentation algorithm that optimizes speed.
 - Cross-platform compatibility with Linux, macOS, and Windows: all desktop environments!

 ## Installation